-- 2.2.1 The WorldSID used on the driver's seat shall be re-certified after every FOUR impact tests. - 2.2.2 Deatils of the IR Tracc length calculation procedure are described in Technical Bulletin TB017. - 2.2.3 If an injury criterion reaches or exceeds its normally accepted limit (e.g. HIC of 700) then that part should be re-certified. - 2.2.4 If any part of the dummy is broken in a test then the part shall be replaced with a fully certified component. - 2.2.5 A copy of the dummy certification certificate will be provided as part of the full report for a test.
+- 2.2.1 The WorldSID used on the driver's seat shall be re-certified after every FOUR impact tests. - 2.2.2 If an injury criterion reaches or exceeds its normally accepted limit (e.g. HIC of 700) then that part should be re-certified. - 2.2.3 If any part of the dummy is broken in a test then the part shall be replaced with a fully certified component. - 2.2.4 A copy of the dummy certification certificate will be provided as part of the full report for a test.